Questions and Answers

 The mitochondrial DNA test is not the ideal DNA test to use if you want to find close relatives who share a recent common direct maternal ancestor. mtDNA does NOT have a surname correlation that men have with yDNA so researching female lines can be considerably more difficult.

 The FTDNA Learning Center has a link on measures of relatedness.
-This is probably way too little to go on.
+This is probably too little to go on in terms of determining how closely you match someone else.

 In your account, fill in your maternal line family tree as far back as you can and fill in your Earliest Known Maternal Ancestor.

-Unlock your mtDNA Coding Region and join your relevant haplogroup project.
-Your haplogroup project administrators are the people who *may* be in a position to better understand your results - provided that you supply them with the Coding Region data they need.
+Unlock your mtDNA Coding Region and join your relevant mtDNA projects.
+Your mtDNA project administrators are the people who *may* be in a position to better understand your results - provided that you supply them with the Coding Region data they need.

 26. How do I share my Coding Region with my mt DNA projects?